 We’ll examine some common workarounds that Zoom users have attempted and see if they can meet the needs of creative teams and the demands of the Autodesk Maya platform.

-What Are The Challenges To Streaming Autodesk Maya Over Zoom?
+The Challenges of Streaming Autodesk Maya Over Zoom

 The biggest challenge facing anyone looking to stream a graphics-heavy platform like Autodesk Maya over Zoom is that Zoom just isn’t designed for it.
 It’s a simple video conferencing platform whose features work seamlessly for basic video conferencing or screen sharing of web pages and documents.
 But when it comes to CPU-heavy programs like Autodesk Maya, Zoom is starting off on the back foot.